-David Priebe, @ismybandcool, Is My Band Cool?
-Dot Com.
+David Priebe.
 Musician, Artist Manager, Professor, Writer.
 (Minneapolis, Minnesota)

 When I was in high school I heard Nirvana for the first time.
 It was raw, sloppy, and exploding with energy, and I thought, “I can do that.”
 So I bought a guitar.
 Since then, music has been at the center of everything I’ve done.